anjalisilva/libraryStatistics/README.md

 `libraryStatistics` contains 8 functions.

-1.  ***shinyLibStats*** opens the Shiny application which permit to perform visual analytics and comparison of up to 5 years and up to 5 ARL member libraries based on ARL annual survey data uploaded by the user.
+1.  ***shinyLibStats*** opens the Shiny application or the dashboard which permit to perform visual analytics and comparison of up to 5 years and up to 5 ARL member libraries based on ARL annual survey data uploaded by the user.
 2.  ***visTotalLibraryExp*** permit to visualize total library expenditures in United States Dollars (USD) as ratios in comparison to various statistics reported in the annual survey of ARL as bar